-Lawyers typically bill their time in four ways:
+Lawyers typically bill their time in one of four ways:

-Most cases handled by Greene & Associates are handled on a contingency basis.
-When you meet with Angela L. Greene, or any of our attorneys, she will give you a Contingency Fee Agreement to take home with you to read and review before signing.
-She will never ask you to sign a fee agrement at your first meeting.
-Learn more about Contingency Fees.
+Most cases handled by Greene & O’Malley Attorneys at Law are handled on a contingency basis.
+When you meet with Attorney Greene, Attorney O’Malley, or any of our attorneys, we will give you a Contingency Fee Agreement to take home with you to read and review before signing.
+We will never ask you to sign a fee agreement at your first meeting.

 Click here to learn more about contingency fees.